andrewfurey21/sting/README.md

 # sting-lang

-Bytecode VM based on clox from [Crafting Interpreters](https://craftinginterpreters.com/).
+Small compiler and bytecode vm for a programming language based on clox from [Crafting Interpreters](https://craftinginterpreters.com/).
+It has variables and for loops and functions and gc.
+That's about it.

-## notes / todos
+## cool stuff to read up on later.

 - [ ] register vs stack instructions (lua5 vs python)
 - [ ] string interning